bahim22/work/Docs2/AplusQues.md

 ### Troubleshoot

-1. If pagination error is occuring and causing random **BSOD** crashes, but otherwise PC works then
+1. If pagination error is occuring and causing random **BSOD** crashes, but otherwise computer works then
    1. check for OS and hardware drivers; run CMDs to check HDD for errors and check system files; in advanced sys settings, disable auto manage paging files for all drives and set custom.
 Check RAM sticks and possible W10 reinstall.
 2. An unset date/time may be due to drained BIOS battery; resolved by CMOS batter replacement
 3. Startup repair can be used to prevent reinstalls and is designed to auto start if W10 detects issues.